-Each of the nine MAC learning domains is divided into four study action areas.
-This page sets out specimen content for the study action areas that form part of the Communication learning domain.
+Each of the nine MAC themes is divided into four study action areas.
+This page sets out specimen content for the study action areas that form part of the Communication theme.

 - Developing verbal communication skills